-I have worked with pointing dogs since the early ‘80’s, doing all with the continental breeds.
-I always relished the thought of having a wonderful hunting dog to spend wonderful fall days with.
-I also wanted that dog to be a great partner, as well.
+I have bred, raised and trained pointing dogs since the early ‘80’s.
+I always relished the thought of having a wonderful partner to spend fall days with.
 I didn’t want to have to be constantly getting after him.
 I wanted him to do the job he was trained for, both willingly, and with style.
 It seemed I could get some parts of the complete dog, but was always short, somehow.

 I wondered if I would ever have a dog that had it all . . . then Duke came along.

 I brought him home in September of ’07, and the journey from there has been wonderful.
 At every turn Duke has been willing, and able, to do the task, whatever and wherever.
 On top of that, he is an absolutely beautiful representation of the breed.
 I chose to challenge him with the toughest scenarios a hunting dog might find in the field.
-I wanted my hunting dog to prove he could do it in the field - being measured by the game in the back pouch of my vest.
+He has hunted pheasant, quail, prairie chicken, chukar and grouse across the Midwest and the Pacific Northwest, in all sorts of conditions, and has yet to fail in figuring out how to find and hold his prey.
+He put game in the pouch!!

-This is a bitch good enough for Duke.
-She is Dickie’s Belle, and is beautiful, smart and willing.
-Her breeding compliments Duke’s very well, as does her confirmation.
+She is a bitch good enough for Duke.
+Dickie’s Belle is beautiful, smart and willing.
+Her breeding compliments Duke’s very well, as does her conformation.

-The first litter with Belle was in August, and those pups are showing incredible boldness and smarts.
-They are also loving and perfect images of the breed.
-The next litter is due in April, and already has two reservations.
+The first litter with Belle was in August of 2012, and those pups are showing incredible boldness and smarts.
+They are also loving and perfect images of the breed, boasting great heads and high, spirited tails.
+The second litter came in March of 2013, and had three pre-paid reservations.

 Duke and Belle have it all – if you want one like them, reserve a pup now.